Daniel Boyarin

-Daniel Boyarin (דניאל בויארין; born 1946) is a Religion historian, Born in New Jersey, he holds dual United States and Israeli citizenship.
+Daniel Boyarin (דניאל בויארין; born 1946) is an Israeli–American academic and historian of religion.
+Born in New Jersey, he holds dual United States and Israeli citizenship.
 He is the Hermann P. and Sophia Taubman Professor of Talmudic Culture in the Departments of Near Eastern Studies and Rhetoric at the University of California, Berkeley.
 He is married to Chava Boyarin, a lecturer in Hebrew at UC Berkeley.
 They have two sons.
 His brother, Jonathan Boyarin, is also a scholar, and the two have written together.
+He has defined himself as a "diasporic rabbinic Jew".

 Career

-Raised in Asbury Park, New Jersey, Boyarin attended Freehold High School.
+Being of Litvak background on all four sides, Boyarin was raised in Asbury Park, New Jersey, Boyarin attended Freehold High School.
 A graduate of the class of 1964, Boyarin was inducted into the school's hall of fame in 2009.

 Boyarin was educated at Goddard College, the Jewish Theological Seminary, and Columbia University before earning his doctoral degree at the Jewish Theological Seminary of America.
+He moved to Israel but developed anti-Zionist views in response to what he has claimed was an Israeli policy of breaking the arms and legs of Palestinian demonstrators during the First Intifada.
 He has taught at Ben Gurion University of the Negev, the Hebrew University of Jerusalem, Bar-Ilan University, Yale, Harvard, Yeshiva University, and the University of California at Berkeley.
-He is a member of the Enoch seminar, and of the Advisory Board of the journal Henoch.
+He is a member of the Enoch Seminar, and of the Advisory Board of the journal Henoch.
 In 2005, he was elected fellow of the American Academy of Arts and Sciences.